turingschool-examples/whats-cookin-starter-kit/src/groupREADME.md

 ##Abstract:
-Many people have routine eating pallets and  what's cooking good looking offers many unique recipes as well as cooking instructions to advance a persons culinary experience.
+Many people have routine eating pallets and WHATS COOKING GOOD LOOKING! offers many unique recipes as well as cooking instructions to advance a persons culinary experience.

-WHAT'S COOKING GOOD LOOKING! : is a web application that provides a user the abilities of:  being able to search a recipe, save a recipe, delete a saved recipe,filter all recipes,filter all saved recipes, search by tags, and see specifications on any app compiled recipe.
+#WHAT'S COOKING GOOD LOOKING!# : is a web application that provides a user the abilities of: being able to search a recipe, save a recipe, delete a saved recipe,filter all recipes,filter all saved recipes, search by tags, and see specifications on any app compiled recipe.

 ##Installation Instructions:
 1. start at https://github.com/daniabee/whats-cookin-good-lookin